EddieHubCommunity/good-first-issue-finder/CONTRIBUTING.md

 **11.** **Congratulations!** You've made your first contribution to [**Good First Issue Finder**](https://github.com/EddieHubCommunity/good-first-issue-finder/graphs/contributors)! 🙌🏼

-**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the LinkFree project forward.
+**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the Good First Issue Finder project forward.
 Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase._**

 ## Run automated tests